ewdowiak/Sicilian_Translator/README.md

 # Sicilian Translator

-With 16,945 translated sentence pairs containing 266,514 Sicilian words and 269,153 English words, our [_Tradutturi Sicilianu_](https://translate.napizia.com/) achieved a BLEU score of 25.1 on English-to-Sicilian translation and 29.1 on Sicilian-to-English.
-Then backtranslation and multilingual translation further improved translation quality, pushing our BLEU scores to 35.1 on the English-to-Sicilian side and to 34.6 on Sicilian-to-English.

-This repository documents our work and the steps to reproduce it.
+This repository documents our [_Tradutturi Sicilianu_](https://translate.napizia.com/), the first neural machine translator for the Sicilian language.
+It documents our work and the steps to reproduce it.
 We hope it opens the door to natural language processing for the Sicilian language.

 ##  What is the Sicilian language?